AP source: Allen, Cavs agree to $100 million, 5-year deal - NewsBreak

 AP source: Allen, Cavs agree to $100 million, 5-year deal

-CLEVELAND (AP) — Cavaliers center Jarrett Allen has agreed to a $100 million, five-year contract to remain with Cleveland, a person familiar with the negotiations told The Associated Press on Monday as free agency opened.
+CLEVELAND (AP) — A person familiar with the negotiations says Cleveland center Jarrett Allen has agreed to a $100 million, five-year contract to remain with the Cavaliers.
+Allen is a restricted free agent.
+Contracts can't be signed before Friday.

-Allen, who was a restricted free agent, can sign the deal on Friday, said the person who spoke on condition of anonymity because NBA rules prohibit teams from announcing deals until the league’s moratorium period ends.

 Allen joined the Cavs last season, coming over from Brooklyn in the blockbuster trade that sent James Harden from Houston to the Nets.
-The 23-year-old averaged 12.8 points and 10 rebounds in 63 games for Cleveland.
+The 23-year-old Allen averaged 12.8 points and 10 rebounds in 63 games for Cleveland.
+The Cavaliers view Allen as a young foundational piece.www.wcn247.com

-The Cavs made signing Allen a priority this off-season, and the club was prepared to match any offers.

-The easy-going 6-foot-11 big man is viewed as one of Cleveland’s young foundational pieces.
-The Cavs are anxious to pair him up front with Evan Mobley, who was drafted third overall last week.

 Comments / 0